 The chimney height and the position of the chimney terminal should conform to Building Regulations.
-Minimum chimney height is 4.5m.
+Flue heights should be high enough to ensure sufficient draught to clear the products of combustion.
 Check that the chimney is in good condition, dry, free from cracks and obstructions.
 The diameter of the flue should not be less than 150mm and not more than 200mm.
 If any of these requirements are not met, the chimney should be lined by a suitable method.
 The chimney must be swept before connection to the stove.